infinum/infinum_setup/README.md

 Use this if you want to run a custom command after installation.
 Eg. `open /Applications/Alfred\ 3.app`

+### Custom install question

+For most of the types the install question is 'Installing #{program}?', but for scripts you can ask your own custom question.

 ### Writing your own scripts

 You can use `scripts` folder for writing your own scripts just as I did for ruby.

 ## Contributing